 This call for proposals is for placements taking place from June 21 to December 17, 2021 (26 weeks).
-The CreateAction program will provide a participant wage of $19.50/hour for 37.5 hours/week.
-Employers may volunteer to increase their participant's wages at their own expense.
+The CreateAction program will provide to youth a wage of $19.50/hour for 37.5 hours/week.
+Employers may volunteer to increase their youth's wages at their own expense.
 The deadline for submitting applications is April 9, 2021 at 11:59pm Pacific Time.

 - commitment to supporting and accommodating the needs of youth facing barriers, and a willingness to increase organizational capacity accordingly;

 - a commitment to the principle that the CreateAction program is first and foremost a program designed to support youth with barriers to employment;